centrica-engineering/nucleus-docs/docs/components/ns-landmark.md

   * If the page purpose is to be informative / educational then we recommend using `hillside`.
   * If the page purpose is promotional we recommend using `summit`.
   * If the page purpose is a 400 or 500 error page, use `lakeside`.
+  * If the page purpose is to showcase features and products, use `valley`.
 * If you are designing a series of informative / educational pages that all follow a similar theme, it would be considered best practice to use the same coloured decoration within the `hillside`.

 ## Usage